MorrisCastro04/holbertonschool-higher_level_programming/python-classes/README.md

 task 3: Write a class Square that defines a square by: (based on 2-square.py) and add a public instance method

-task 4:Write a class Square that defines a square by: (based on 3-square.py) add the getter and setter to the size
+task 4: Write a class Square that defines a square by: (based on 3-square.py) add the getter and setter to the size

+task 5: Write a class Square that defines a square by: (based on 4-square.py) make a method that print the square